ChicagoDSA/chapter-website/_pages/en/endorsements.md

 Why is it that 68,000 of our neighbors are experiencing homelessness in the third-largest city of the richest country in the world?
 Homelessness is not inevitable, nor a moral failing; it is the result of an economic system that turns a basic human right - shelter - into a commodity to be traded like poker chips for private profit by corporations and the 1%.

-As socialists, we believe that housing is a human right.
+As socialists, we believe that **housing is a human right**.
 Any system built on extreme inequalities of wealth and power is unjust and unsustainable.
-We believe the best way to address the root cause of inequality is to redistribute wealth and power away from a tiny, wealthy minority, and back into the hands of the working class majority.
+We believe the best way to address the root cause of inequality is to **redistribute wealth and power away** from a tiny, wealthy minority, and back into the hands of the working class majority.

 About 4.2% of properties - many of them corporate-owned office buildings, and not individual homes - sold every year will see a sales tax increase should Ballot Question 1 for Bring Chicago Home pass.
-This initiative will generate over $100 million annually to provide permanent, affordable housing and additional services to help house and support our unhoused neighbors.
+This initiative will **generate over $100 million annually** to provide permanent, affordable housing and additional services to **help house and support our unhoused neighbors**.

-We urge you to join us and the Bring Chicago Home coalition in knocking doors, making phone calls to get out the vote, and making a personal plan to vote in Chicago’s March 19th Primary.
+We urge you to join us and the **Bring Chicago Home** coalition in **knocking doors, making phone calls to get out the vote, and making a personal plan to vote in Chicago’s March 19th Primary**.

 To get involved: